My mom made me a storyteller. My dad fixed/forced me out of any comfort zone.

 My place in the family.
 My experience in storytelling was and is an evolving thing in my life and career.
 More on this in some later posts.

-I originally started this chapter as one that would explain some of the core origins as much as I could understand them.
-Through all the examinations of my past, some core elements of my upbringing are of some note as ingredients and immutable characteristics in my place among family.
+I initially began this chapter to explain some of the core origins.
+I wanted to express as much as I could understand them.
+Through all the examinations of my past, I have identified some core elements of my upbringing.
+These elements are important as ingredients in my place among family.
+They are also immutable characteristics.

 I don’t have a great backstory, like Deadpool or Wolverine.
 No adamantium or regen capabilities.
 I had a pretty “normal” early childhood.